 Hi, I’m Kuda.
 I share my journey from a math student in Zimbabwe to an Actuarial Analyst in the US.
 My mission is to show you that with grit and numbers, anything is possible.

-"Ubuntu" means "I am because we are."
-My goal is to build a bridge for students in Africa and underrepresented communities everywhere, proving that success in this field is within reach.
+My goal is to build a bridge for all students especially in underrepresented communities everywhere.
+I want to show that success in Actuarial Science is within reach, even if you are starting with limited resources.

 – The Spirit of Ubuntu